osprey

 $ tail -f pywps.log

-You can also use the Makefile to start and stop the service:
+You can also use Poe to start and stop the service:

 $ tail -f pywps.log